Flow Matching with Uncertainty Quantification and Guidance: Experiments

 We evaluate whether the predicted uncertainty provides a sample-level reliability signal by progressively filtering out high-uncertainty generated samples and tracking changes in FID and precision/recall.

-\textbf{Baselines.} We compare against BayesDiff~\cite{Kou23Bayesdiff}, Aleatoric Uncertainty (AU)~\cite{DeVita25Aleatoric}, and Generative Uncertainty (GenUnc)~\cite{Jazbec25Genunc}.
+\textbf{Baselines.} We compare against BayesDiff~\citep{Kou23Bayesdiff}, Aleatoric Uncertainty (AU)~\citep{DeVita25Aleatoric}, and Generative Uncertainty (GenUnc)~\citep{Jazbec25Genunc}.
 As these methods were originally proposed for diffusion models, we adapt them to flow matching by defining uncertainty over the velocity field and propagating it through the flow dynamics.
 Implementation details are provided in \cref{app:subsec:flow_baselines}.

+\textbf{UA-Flow + CLIP.} We additionally introduce a variant that scores uncertainty in the CLIP embedding space.
+Specifically, we draw multiple samples $\mathbf{x}_{1,i}$ from the predicted distribution $\mathcal{N}(\bar{\mathbf{x}}_1, \mathrm{Var}[\mathbf{x}_1])$ and compute the variance of their CLIP embeddings as the uncertainty score, analogous to GenUnc.

-\textbf{Uncertainty aggregation for filtering.} Uncertainty-based filtering requires assigning each generated sample a single scalar uncertainty score.
-GenUnc defines scalar uncertainty in the CLIP~\cite{Radford21CLIP} embedding space, whereas UA-Flow, BayesDiff, and AU produce element-wise uncertainty maps over the image/latent tensor.
-For these element-wise methods, we use the final-state uncertainty map $\mathrm{Var}[\mathbf{x}_1]$ and compute a sample-level score as the mean of the top $10\%$ highest-uncertainty elements, which reduces the influence of large low-uncertainty background regions.
-UA-Flow and BayesDiff update uncertainty estimates every four sampling steps to reduce computational overhead, following the original protocol of BayesDiff.
-For covariance estimation in the variance propagation step shown in \cref{eq:cov_approx_jvp}, we use a single Monte Carlo sample in practice, i.e. $S=1$. \Cref{app:probe_s} shows that increasing the number of probes does not noticeably improve the filtering performance.
+\textbf{Uncertainty aggregation for filtering.} Filtering requires a single scalar uncertainty score per sample.
+GenUnc and UA-Flow + CLIP directly output a scalar in the CLIP~\citep{Radford21CLIP} embedding space, whereas UA-Flow, BayesDiff, and AU produce element-wise uncertainty maps.
+For these element-wise methods, we score each sample by the mean of the top $10\%$ highest-uncertainty elements of $\mathrm{Var}[\mathbf{x}_1]$, suppressing the influence of large low-uncertainty background regions.
+This is the empirical Conditional Value-at-Risk (CVaR) at level $\alpha=0.1$, $\mathrm{CVaR}_{0.1}(u)=\E[u \mid u \ge Q_{0.9}(u)]$, a standard tail-risk objective~\citep{Rockafellar00CVaR}.
+Following BayesDiff's protocol, UA-Flow and BayesDiff update uncertainty every four sampling steps, and we use a single Monte Carlo probe ($S=1$) for the covariance estimator in \cref{eq:cov_approx_jvp}. \cref{app:probe_s} shows that more probes do not noticeably improve filtering.

-\textbf{Filtering procedure.} Filtering experiments are conducted without classifier guidance or classifier-free guidance.
-We use class-conditional uncertainty for ImageNet and unconditional uncertainty for CIFAR-10.
-For each dataset, we generate $100\mathrm{k}$ images, rank them by the sample-level uncertainty, and progressively remove the top $10\%$ high-uncertainty samples up to $50\%$.
-At each filtering ratio, we randomly select $50\mathrm{k}$ images from the remaining set and compute evaluation metrics against $50\mathrm{k}$ reference images.
+\textbf{Filtering procedure.} Without any guidance, we generate $100\mathrm{k}$ images per dataset (class-conditional uncertainty for ImageNet, unconditional for CIFAR-10), rank them by the sample-level uncertainty, and progressively remove the top $10\%$ up to $50\%$.
+At each ratio, metrics are computed on $50\mathrm{k}$ randomly drawn images against $50\mathrm{k}$ references.